sp00m/bow/README.md

 #### config.middlewareVersion

-The middleware version to use to resolve the audiences found in pushed messages.
+**Required**, the middleware version to use to resolve the audiences found in pushed messages.

 ### bow.outbound(config)

-Registers a new outbound.
+Registers a new outbound, expects one `config` object argument:

 #### config.version

-The version of this outbound, must be unique between all outbounds.
+**Required**, the version of this outbound, must be unique between all outbounds.

 #### config.getListenerIdFromToken

-A function that takes one single `token` argument (the one provided when authenticating a WebSocket connection), and returns a promise resolved with the corresponding listener id.
+**Required**, a function that takes one single `token` argument (the one provided when authenticating a WebSocket connection), and returns a promise resolved with the corresponding listener id.

 #### config.middlewareVersion

-The middleware version to use to resolve the listener from the id retrieved thanks to the token.
+**Required**, the middleware version to use to resolve the listener from the id retrieved thanks to the token.

 ## Example